Rajesh-DataAnalyst/Netflix-Data-Dashboard-By-Tableau/README.md

    Repository Contents:-
 This repository includes:
 - `Netflix_Dashboard.twbx`: The Tableau packaged workbook file.
-- `Dataset.csv`: The raw dataset used to create the dashboard.
+- Netflix_dataset.csv: The raw dataset used to create the dashboard.
 - `README.md`: Detailed project documentation.

   Contributing:-